aschulz90/ble_app_interface/README.md

 Two BLE-services are published: one for configuring the MagicMirror and one for configuring the wifi settings of the Raspberry Pi.
 The UUIDs of these services and their characteristics can be found below.

-**The Read-Operations of the characteristics GZIPs every response before returning it.
-So you need to decompress the response on the client, after reading a characteristic!**
+**The Read-Operations of the characteristics GZIP every response before returning it.
+So you need to decompress the response on the client, after reading a characteristic!
+This is done, because BLE is currently limited to 512 Bytes per read.**

 ### General MagicMirror Interface